-The STAY COOL Advisory Board has identified the following San Diego County policy issues as strategic priorities for our educational and outreach events.
-By working to advance action with these policies, we can most effectively help reduce greenhouse gas emissions and help our region adapt to climate change.
+The STAY COOL Advisory Council has identified the following climate change policy issues as strategic priorities for our educational and outreach activities.
+By working to advance action on these policy issues, we can most effectively help reduce greenhouse gas emissions and help our region adapt to climate change.

 Transportation – advocating for smarter transportation policy that will result in reduced GHG emissions.